 Our deepest thanks are extended to Putnam Community Investment Consulting for the creation of the framing paper and case studies, and to the W.K.
 Kellogg Foundation and Kresge Foundation without whose generous support this initiative would not have been possible.

 UPDATE: The case studies contained in this tool kit were commissioned by Emerging Practitioners in Philanthropy under the leadership of Rusty Stahl.
-We encourage you to learn more about Rusty’s current project: the Talent Philanthropy Project (TPP), where he now serves as President and CEO.
-EPIP and TPP are proud to partner to encourage and enable funders to increase support for talent development through the promotion of case studies produced by EPIP’s Generating Change program.
+We encourage you to learn more about Rusty’s current project: the Fund the People, where he now serves as President and CEO.

 Why EPIP is Involved

 Our mission at EPIP is to develop new leaders for foundations and the communities they serve and impact.
 Our guiding principles focus on building a field that is mult-generational, professional and effective, and helps to bring about a more just, equitable and sustainable society.
 In fact, EPIP is one the few groups within the foundation field raising questions about generational and talent issues and advocating for multi-generational solutions.